MotherCrow/MotherCrow/README.md

 - 👋 Hi, I’m @MotherCrow, a creative writer, artist, and teacher.
-- 🌻 I am interested in poetry, performance, art, education, child development, personality patterns and disorders, neurodivergence, yoga, and sustainability practices.
+- 🌻 My special interests are poetry, performance art, hot yoga, child development/mental health, personality patterns, neurodivergence, education and curricula, community health and wellness, and sustainability practices.
 - ☀️ I am currently learning Adobe Creative Suite, Bird of Paradise, and how to start a business.
-- ✍️ I am looking to collaborate on projects in need of a creative consultant or line/developmental editor.
+- ✍️ I am looking to collaborate on projects in need of a creative consultant, line editor, or developmental editor.
-- 🌟I am highly detail-oriented and uniquely capable of understanding another person's vision.
+- 🌟 I am highly detail-oriented and uniquely capable of understanding another person's vision.
 - 🤝 To Grow with Mother Crow, visit wwww.mothercrowpoetry.com
 - ⚡ Fun fact: I am allergic to coffee and beer, and chocolate makes me gag.
 Most people can't wrap their heads around such an absurd palette.